szilvia-csernus/book-cycle/README.md

 * Google logo: Vectors and icons by [Google Design](https://design.google/?ref=svgrepo.com) in Logo License via [SVG Repo](https://www.svgrepo.com/).

 * The book images were taken from the publishers' websites.
-As this project was created for educational purposes only, I don't benefit from it financially, and using these pictures are not effecting the publishers negatively, in my understanding this is a case for exemption to copyright law.
-Nevertheless, I credit all products by providing a link to the original website.
-For further information, please see:  https://www.gov.uk/guidance/exceptions-to-copyright#non-commercial-research-and-private-study
+As this project was created for educational purposes only, it is exempt to copyright law.
+Nevertheless, I credited all products by providing a link to the original website.
+For further information, please refer to the UK government's website:  https://www.gov.uk/guidance/exceptions-to-copyright#non-commercial-research-and-private-study